TrademarkTrademark

 A Scalr workspace runs Terraform or OpenTofu.
 Its hooks, run triggers, and agent execution are all built around that engine, so the CI/CD workflow maps directly to Terraform and OpenTofu commands and run stages.
 As a drop-in Terraform Cloud alternative, Scalr gives teams a workflow purpose-built for Terraform and OpenTofu end to end.

 Scalr automates and governs Terraform and OpenTofu workflows.
-The CI/CD pieces covered here (GitOps support, custom hooks, run triggers, and customizable execution environments) give teams a way to manage infrastructure as their automation needs grow more involved.
+GitOps support, custom hooks, run triggers, and customizable execution environments each cover a different part of that work, and together they give teams room to manage infrastructure as their automation needs grow more involved.

 About the author